AntonyThorpe/consumer/docs/en/documentation.md

 ```

 ## Dry Run and Review Results
-To preview the Bulk Loader Results without altering the dataobject, add `true` as the second argument in the ConsumerBulkLoader method.
+To preview the Bulk Loader Results without altering the dataobject, add `true` as the second argument in the BulkLoader method.
 Example below:
 ```php
     $results = ProductBulkLoader::create('User')->updateRecords($apidata, true);